追踪 API¶

 SpanContext was propagated from a remote parent, MUST be provided.
 When

-extracting a SpanContext
+extracting a SpanContext through the

 Propagators API, IsRemote